0 Part Course |

 • Using lookup functions to make capital expenditure timings flexible

-• Building in sensitivities for potential changes in costs
+• Renewables financial modelling includes building in sensitivities for potential changes in costs

-• Calculating depreciation of the resulting capital assets
+• Calculating the depreciation of the resulting capital assets

 • Practical: Adding CAPEX and depreciation schedules to the model